strues/retinajs/README.md

 <script type="text/javascript" src="/scripts/retina.js"></script>
 ```

-You can also exlude an image, which has no high-res version.
+You can also exclude an image, which has no high-res version.
 Simple add `data-no-retina`.

 ``` html